EphronM/EphronM/README.md

 <h5 align="center">A self learned ML | AL Enthusiast who learn the concepts just out of curiosity</h5>

-Being a Instrumentaion engineer by profession, was always facinated by the possible utilisation of the available data.
-The ability of machines to perform intelligent tasks like humans using the gateway of Neural networks have inspired me to be a part this AI relolution.
+Being an Instrumentation engineer by profession was always facinated by the possible utilization of the available data.
+The ability of machines to perform intelligent tasks like humans using the gateway of Neural networks has inspired me to be a part of this AI revolution.

 #### Technical experience and interest in:
 * Data Analytics